nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 1b.
-The given contact name exists in the address book.
+The given person name exists in the address book.

   - 1b1.
 PlanEase shows an error message.